Aliases for ATP6V0E2 Gene

 GeneCards Summary for ATP6V0E2 Gene

-ATP6V0E2 (ATPase, H+ Transporting V0 Subunit E2) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include hydrogen ion transmembrane transporter activity and ATPase activity, coupled to transmembrane movement of ions.
+ATP6V0E2 (ATPase H+ Transporting V0 Subunit E2) is a Protein Coding gene.
+Among its related pathways are Signaling by GPCR and Metabolism.
+GO annotations related to this gene include hydrogen ion transmembrane transporter activity and ATPase coupled ion transmembrane transporter activity.
 An important paralog of this gene is ATP6V0E1.

 UniProtKB/Swiss-Prot for ATP6V0E2 Gene